doctl registry repository list-manifests

 Example

-The following example lists manifests in a repository named example-repository in a registry named example-registry.
+The following example lists manifests in a repository named example-repository.
 The command also uses the --format flag to return only the digest and update time for each manifest:

 Flags